Beehive’s Climate Risk Modeling Documentation

 Cyclone Model Methodology

-Following the decomposition approach described above, cyclone risk is calculated as the product of three factors: cyclone event frequency, asset exposure when those events occur, and expected losses to assets when they are affected.
-Event frequency data is sourced from observed cyclone records in the IBTrACS archive, and those frequencies are forecast to future times using a composite of trend line forecasts from scientific literature.
-Asset exposure is calculated by separating economic impact into wind-based and flood-based components, with assets assumed to be fully exposed to wind effects while flood exposure is determined using flood plain data matched to cyclone occurrence rates.
-Asset loss expectations are calculated using established wind damage functions and flood damage methodologies, with damage parameters calibrated for each geopolitical region and cyclone basin.
-Calculation and data source details are provided below.
+Following the decomposition approach described above, cyclone risk is calculated as the product of three factors: cyclone event frequency, asset exposure when cyclones strike, and expected losses to affected assets.
+Event frequency data is sourced from observed cyclone records in the IBTrACS archive, and those frequencies are extended into the future using a composite of projections from scientific literature.

 Event Frequency